Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

 can be obtained by the soft-thresholding operation:

 \end{proposition}

-A notable advantage of utilizing the proximal operator associated with the $\ell_1$-norm penalty as in Step 2 of Algorithm \ref{algo:gdglasso} is that it can provide us with the sparse solutions, where the coefficients for irrelevant inputs are set \emph{exactly} to zero, due to the soft-thresholding operation in \eqref{eq:soft_threshold}.
-At convergence, the values of $\bb$ for the irrelevant groups in the group-lasso penalty and edges in the graph-guided fusion penalty will become sufficiently close to zeros, and the soft-thresholding operation will truncate them exactly to zeros. \begin{remark} Algorithm \ref{algo:gdglasso} is a general approach that can be applied to any smooth convex loss (e.g. logistic loss). with the structured-sparsity-inducing penalty $\Omega(\bb)$ that can be re-written in the form of $\max_{\ba} \ba^TC\bb$. \end{remark}
+An important advantage of using the proximal operator associated with the $\ell_1$-norm $Q_L({\bolds\beta}, \bw^t)$ is that it can provide us with sparse solutions, where the coefficients for irrelevant inputs are set \textit{exactly} to zeros, due to the soft-thresholding operation in (\ref{eqsoftthreshold}).
+When the term $\lambda\|{\bolds\beta}\|_1$ is not included in the objective, for overlapping group lasso, we can only obtain the group level sparsity but not the individual feature level sparsity inside each group.
+However, as for optimization, Algorithm \ref {algogdglasso} still applies in the same way.
+The only difference is that Step 2 of Algorithm \ref{algogdglasso} becomes ${\bolds \beta}^{t+1}=\argmin_{{\bolds\beta}} h(\bw^t)+ \langle {\bolds\beta}-\bw^t, \nabla h(\bw^t) \rangle+\frac{L}{2}\| {\bolds\beta}-\bw^t\|_2^2= \bw^t-\frac{1}{L}\nabla h(\bw ^t)$.
+Since there is no soft-thresholding step, the obtained solution $\widehat{{\bolds\beta}}$ has no exact zeros.
+We then need to set a threshold (e.g., $10^{-5}$) and select the relevant groups which contain the variables with the parameter above this threshold.\looseness=1